The Best, Juiciest Oven-Baked Baby Back Ribs (Easy, Too!)

 Description

-This amazing baby back ribs recipe takes five minutes to prepare, but what emerges from the oven — a juice-filled package of falling-off-the-bone baby back ribs, perfectly crisped on the exterior — tastes like a day’s work toiling over a coal-filled bbq pit.
+This amazing baby back ribs recipe takes five minutes to prepare, but what emerges from the oven — a juice-filled package of falling-off-the-bone baby back ribs, perfectly crisped on the exterior — tastes like a day’s worth of toiling over a coal-filled BBQ pit.
 Sweet.
 Smokey.
 Salty.
 Delicious.
-If these aren’t the best ribs you’ve ever prepared, they’re damn good ribs at the very least.
+These might just be the best ribs you ever make!

 Ingredients